 Still, you need to be selective on your prospective landlord, too.
-Follow the tips in this on-line rental fraud detection tool and you will certainly have your first line of defense reasonably well covered.
+Follow the tips in this guide and you will certainly have your first line of defense against fraud reasonably well covered.

 Find No Credit Check Apartments and Houses

 Large apartment complexes are typically owned by companies that have strict corporate approval criteria.
-Ask the manager if they exclude folks that have had a foreclosure.
-Again, you need to do some screening too.
+Ask the manager if they exclude folks that have had a foreclosure or a recent bankruptcy.
+Again, you, too, need to do some screening of your potential landlord.

 You’re more likely to get a credit check at one of these complexes (and denied if you have a foreclosure) so don’t apply where you know you are going to be denied.
 Why suffer the brain damage and humiliation?